How to set up a development environment for GCC on Ubuntu

 Integrated development environments

-A dedicated C, C+, and Fortran IDE.
-For its ease of use, it’s often featured in C/C++ programming tutorials.
+A dedicated and easy-to-use C, C+, and Fortran IDE that is often featured in C/C++ programming tutorials.

 Install with: